joniheri/belajar-vitest-unittesting/README.md

 - For run this test to check all file test has coverage ot uncoverage, you can use this code in terminal:
   - $ npx vitest --run --coverage
   - or
-  - $ npx vitest --run --coverage nameFile
+  - $ npx vitest --run --coverage nameFile.test
   - But, if you want to use test coverage, you must install dependency istanbul first, and add configuration in file "vitest.config.js" with code "coverage: {provider: 'istanbul'}".
 Because, this dependecy is compatibel with vitest
 - Vitest UI
   - For documentation about vitest-iu, visit this link: https://vitest.dev/guide/ui